flschr/micro-masonry-plus/README.md

 # micro-masonry

-A Mirco.blog plugin to display photos in a masonry style layout.
+A Mirco.blog plugin to display your photos in a masonry style layout.

 ![](/docs/example.jpg)